 Transatlantic Doctoral Seminar

 The Transatlantic Doctoral Seminar in German History (TDS) is an annual seminar organized by the German Historical Institute in Washington DC and the BMW Center for German and European Studies at Georgetown University.
-It always takes place in the spring (April or May), alternating locations between Washington DC and different German universities.
-The application deadline is usually January 15.
+Its chronological focus is on the nineteenth and the twentieth centuries and its location alternates between Washington DC and different German universities.

 We accept applications from doctoral students whose dissertations are at an advanced stage but who will be granted their degrees after June in the year of the seminar.
-Applications should include a short (2-3 pp.) description of the dissertation project, a curriculum vitae, and a letter of reference from the major dissertation advisor (to be submitted directly by the advisor).
+Applications should include: (1) dissertation project description (max.
+2 pages), (2) provisional table of contents, indicating which chapters have been completed (max.
+2 pages), (3) curriculum vitae (max.
+2 pages), (4) letter of reference from the major dissertation advisor (commenting on progress toward completion and foreign language skills).
 German-speaking applicants should submit their materials in German; English-speaking applicants in English.
-Questions may be directed to Dr. Richard F. Wetzell by
+Questions may be directed to Dr. Richard F. Wetzell by email.